op-rs/kona/book/src/node/intro.md

 Kona brings together a powerful suite of `no-std` and `std` Rust components, purpose-built for the OP Stack.
-At the heart of this ecosystem is the `kona-node` — a modern, modular rollup node (L2 consensus node) that you can use as a drop-in binary or as a foundation for your own custom services.
+At the heart of this ecosystem is the `kona-node` — a modern, modular rollup node (L2 consensus node) that can be used as a drop-in binary or as a foundation for custom services.

-The `kona-node` is a fully compliant implementation of the "Rollup Node" [specifications][rollup-node] and is released as a [binary][package] in the [kona repository][kona].
+The `kona-node` is a fully compliant implementation of the ["Rollup Node" Specifications][rollup-node] and is released as a [binary][package] in the [kona repository][kona].
 Whether you're running a production network, building new rollup features, or experimenting with the OP Stack, `kona-node` is built to be both robust and extensible.